txt/se24fall/docs/tests.md

 ## Formal methods

-Express english requirements as checkable logic, then use logic to reason about it
+Express English requirements as check-able logic, then use logic to reason about it

 <img width=800 src="chat80.png">